HewlettPackard/hpegl-metal-terraform-resources/README.md

 Note: For debugging the provider please refer to the [debugging guide](https://medium.com/@gandharva666/debugging-terraform-using-jetbrains-goland-f9a7e992cb1d)

-## Using GreenLake tokens
+## Using GreenLake Cloud Services (GLCS) tokens

 **NOTE**: The below steps are applicable only when using stand-alone provider.
 If you are using [hpegl provider](https://registry.terraform.io/providers/HPE/hpegl/latest/docs), then follow the steps explained on that page to specify the parameters.

-When using GreenLake tokens, the required parameters is to be provided in a `.gltform` file.
+When using GLCS tokens, the required parameters is to be provided in a `.gltform` file.
 This file can be written in home or in the directory from which terraform is run.

 The file contents: